JesusHe19/GISPortfolio/README.md

 **Portfolio**
-Here are some examples of GIS projects, I have completed:
+Here are some examples of GIS projects, I have completed: <br>
 [Creating a custom map for an organization](./HW1.md)